-The Beit Trust offers the annual Postgraduate Scholarships abroad (excluding MBAs and Ph.Ds.) to graduates who are domiciled in and are nationals of Malawi, Zambia or Zimbabwe (and only to graduates in these three countries) for 2018/2019 academic year.
+The Beit Trust offers the annual Postgraduate Scholarships abroad to graduates who are domiciled in and are nationals of Malawi, Zambia or Zimbabwe for 2019/2020 academic year.

 Scholarships are taken up at a partner university in the United Kingdom or South Africa, for study in a subject of the individual’s choice appropriate to the needs of their country.
 Duration is normally for a one-year taught Masters in the UK and two years in South Africa.

 There are six universities in the United Kingdom: Cambridge, Edinburgh, Glasgow, Leeds, Oxford, and Strathclyde.
 There are currently three active partners in South Africa: Rhodes, Stellenbosch and UCT.

 Worth of Award

 - Fees, tuition costs and related academic expenses.
 These are paid by the Trust direct to the universities.